turulomio/officegenerator/README.rst

 Changelog
 =========
-1.4.0
+1.5.0
+  * Solved bug converting to pdf files with white spaces 1.4.0
   * [#28] Removed deprecation warning when removing OpenPyXL Sheets.
 Added test to check it.
   * [#19] Added illustration method to add a paragraph with a list of images with the same size.